ScottKolo/suitesparse-matrix-collection-website/update_readme/SuiteSparseWebsiteREADME.md

  * Run the test suite.
  * Push the changes to the GitHub repository.
  * See if the test suite passes on Semaphore.
- * Check the test website (suitesparse-test.herokuapp.com).
+ * Check the test website on Heroku.
- * Manually deploy to production (sparse.tamu.edu).
+ * Manually deploy to Heroku production.

 Note that "code" for the website refers to everything within the Rails application folder, including the database seed data.
 In other words, the process for modifying and deploying the website is essentially the same whether the changes are to the website code or database code.